MicrosoftDocs/fabric-docs/docs/admin/organizational-visuals.md

 3. Choose who can download files:

-   * Select **The entire organization** option to allow everyone in your organization to download data from a visual into a file.
+   * Select **The entire organization** option to allow everyone in your organization obtain a Microsoft Entra ID access tokens.
    * Select the **Specific security groups** option to limit downloading files to specific security groups.
 Enter the security groups you want in the *Enter security groups* text bar.
 The security groups you specify are included by default.
 If you want to exclude these security groups and include everyone else in the organization, select the **Except specific security groups** option.

 4. Select **Apply**.